dymmond/edgy/docs/migrations/discovery.md

 ## Using Auto-Discovery in Practice

-Now that we’ve seen how Edgy discovers applications, let’s look at how it works with actual commands.
+Now that we've seen how Edgy discovers applications, let's look at how it works with actual commands.
 The following structure will be used as a reference:

 ```shell
 title="myproject"